analizo/analizo.github.io/index.md

 <div class='jumbotron'>
   <p>
-  Analizo is a free, multi-language, extensible source code analysis and visualization toolkit.
+  Analizo is a free, multi-language, extensible source code analysis.
   It supports the extraction and calculation of a fair number of source code metrics, generation of dependency graphs, and software evolution analysis.
   </p>